TagGerr/THavalon/README.md

 Lancelot is a Good role that is allowed to play Reversal cards.
 They are provided no other information, and they appear Evil to Merlin.

 #### Guinevere
-Guinevere is a Good role who behaves similar to Percival, in that they are shown several people.
-They are given a list of players who have the Lancelot, Maelegant, and Arthur roles, but must figure it out for themselves which player has which role.

-- Guinevere sees Lancelot, Maelegant, and Arthur, indistinguishably.

-Guinevere only appears in games with at least 7 players.
+Guinevere is a Good role who knows about other role relationships present in the game.
+Guinevere is given one to three pieces of information ("rumors") of the form "A knows something about B".
+It is up to Guinevere to make sense of this cryptic information.

+Guinevere's rumors can include any of the following:
+- Percival seeing Merlin or Morgana
+- Merlin seeing Evil (except for Mordred)
+- Merlin seeing Lancelot
+- Tristan and Iseult seeing each other
+- Evil (other than Mordred) seeing other Evil (other than Mordred or Oberon)
+- Oberon seeing Evil
+- Arthur knowing about a role's presence

+Guinevere is given one rumor in 5 player games, 2 rumors in 7/8 player games and 3 rumors in 10 player games.

 #### Arthur
 Arthur is a Good role that knows which other good roles are present in the game, but has no information about which players possess any of the roles present.
-Furthermore, Arthur has an ability, called Redemption, which allows Good one final chance at victory.
+Furthermore, Arthur has an ability, called Proclamation, which allows Good to rally pending their imminent loss.

 Arthur only appears in games with at least 7 players.